blackhole89/notekit/README.md

 * `zlib1g-dev`

 If you want to enable LaTeX math rendering support, you moreover need:

+* Set the CMAKE variable `HAVE_CLATEXMATH` to ON.
+* Run `install-clatexmath.sh` to clone [cLaTeXMath](https://github.com/NanoMichael/cLaTeXMath) into a subfolder and build it as a static library.
+* If you observe linker errors, make sure your `gcc` is sufficiently new.

+For older LaTeX math support using [lasem](https://github.com/GNOME/lasem), you can proceed as follows:

 * Set the CMAKE variable `HAVE_LASEM` to ON.
 * Have checked out and compiled [lasem](https://github.com/GNOME/lasem) from git in the CMAKE variable `LASEM_PATH` (default: `./lasem`).
 (Remember to build it; just checking out is not enough.)